erikh213/PC-Buying-Guide/README.md

 ![PC Case](https://i.pcmag.com/imagery/roundups/05hdyk7k8eQlymJjfyeSfwC-52..v1650497639.jpg)

-Choose a case that accommodates your components and provides good airflow.
-Keep in mind that the size of the case must correspond to the size of your motherboard.
+Choose a case that accommodates your components and provides good airflow, keeping in mind that the size of the case must correspond to the size of your motherboard.
+Make sure you choose a case that has good room in the back for cable management.
+If you ever need to change the parts in your PC in the future, you'll thank yourself that you took the time to make those cables nice and tidy.
 Popular brands include NZXT, Fractal Design, and Phanteks.

 *Recommended Product: [NZXT H510 Compact ATX Mid-Tower Case](https://pcpartpicker.com/product/6Cyqqs/nzxt-h510-atx-mid-tower-case-ca-h510b-w1) (~$70)